 Seeing Bear As Safe >> change beliefs >> Feelings of Delight >> Interact

 Or, to say it another way.
 The following graphic illustrates this concept: Something happens (events, people, words).
 You put a judgment on what has happened or was said.
 (Meaning, beliefs, expectations, and conclusions).
 Depending on which meanings you choose, you will feel the corresponding feelings.
-Change what something means to you, and you change your feelings.)
+Change what something means to you, and you change your feelings.
 It is from your feelings that you choose your behaviors.

 You feel the way you do right now because of the thoughts you are thinking at this moment.
 David Burns MD 1981